-The NAV on 30 November 2020 was 82.9p per share, an increase on the NAV of 72.4p per share reported at 30 November 2019.
-Adding back the 4.2p of dividends paid in the year, to adjust the year end NAV to 87.1p, gives a total return of 20.3%.
-In the same year, the FTSE AIM All Share Index rose by 14.9%, the FTSE SmallCap (excluding investment companies) Index rose by 2.8% and the FTSE All Share Index fell by 10.3%, all on a total return basis.
+The NAV on 30 November 2021 was 90.8p per share, an increase on the NAV of 82.9p per share reported at 30 November 2020.
+Adding back the 5.9p of dividends paid in the year, to adjust the year end NAV to 96.7p, gives a total return of 16.6%.
+In the same year, the FTSE AIM AII Share Index rose by 14.0%, the FTSE SmallCap (excluding investment companies) Index rose by 32.3% and the FTSE AII Share Index rose by 17.4%, all on a total return basis.

 Once again stock specific factors had a significant impact on performance, both positive and negative, and these are covered in more detail in the Investment Manager's Review.
-The need for companies to adhere to lockdown rules has meant that company performances have been even more polarised than usual, although the portfolio's relatively high exposure to the software, environmental and healthcare sectors has provided a significant boost to returns.
-The purpose of a VCT is to provide capital for small growth companies and 2020 has seen strong performance from those companies exposed to the new economy which make up a significant proportion of our investment portfolio.
+In addition, as the year progressed, fears about inflation and the extent of likely interest rate rises increased stock market volatility and caused some rotation away from more highly rated growth stocks.
+Appetite for risk waned with the result that some of the earlier stage companies exposed to the new economy saw their share prices fall from recent highs.
+The purpose of a VCT is to provide capital for small growth companies and those companies exposed to the new economy make up a significant proportion of our investment portfolio and so these trends worked against us in the second half of the year.